radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Mutual authentication
 {: #mutual_auth }

-RADIUS/(D)TLS servers MUST authenticate clients, and RADIUS/(D)TLS clients MUST authenticate the server.
+RadSec servers MUST authenticate clients, and RadSec clients MUST authenticate the server.
 RADIUS is designed to be used by mutually trusted systems.
 Allowing anonymous clients would ensure privacy for RADIUS/(D)TLS traffic, but would negate all other security aspects of the protocol, including security aspects of RADIUS itself, due to the fixed shared secret.

-RADIUS/(D)TLS allows for the following different modes of mutual authentication, which will be further specified in this section:
+RADIUS/(D)TLS allows for the following modes of mutual authentication, which will be further specified in this section:

 * TLS-X.509-PKIX
 * TLS-X.509-FINGERPRINT